-A: All students, preschool to 8th grade, are back on campus five days a week in 2020-21.
-Our small class sizes, spacious campus, and enhanced health protocols allow our students and faculty to be together safely and focus on what they do best: learning and loving.
+A: All students, preschool to 8th grade, are on campus five days a week in the 2021-22 school year.
+Our small class sizes, spacious campus, universal indoor masking, and enhanced health protocols allow our students and faculty to be together safely and focus on what they do best: learning and loving.

 Q: Do you have space available for this school year?